-With Valentine’s Day looming, many young lawyers may feel panic motivating them to start upping their text game to lock down that compulsory romantic February 14th date (or going radio silent to avoid the impending awkward allusions to dinner plans).
+With Valentine’s Day looming, many young lawyers and law students may feel panic motivating them to start upping their text game to lock down that compulsory romantic February 14th date (or going radio silent to avoid the impending awkward allusions to dinner plans).
 I can only assume this exchange will be conducted via text, because I don’t think cell phones have the capability to actually make calls anymore.
 I can’t comment on whether you are texting someone too much, if you had to Google that, you definitely are, but when should you text your truelove target?
 Is it appropriate to send those sweet electronic love notes while you are at work?

 Although many of us are guilty of sending a few personal texts or emails at work, we may not realize that distractions such as texting and other forms of social media cost employers an estimated $10 million per year in decreased productivity.
 Texting at the office may have more personal consequences as well.
 While work-related texting is gaining acceptance, the partners or other supervisors may view frequent personal texting as unprofessional and unproductive, two adjectives you don’t want used in that yearly evaluation.

 There lies the rub.
 You need send cupid’s arrow straight through your office’s 4g network to the heart of the object of your affection, but you also don’t want to get fired (or not hired if you are interning).
 In addition to silencing your phone, the following tips can assist you to practice safe text and prevent a pitiful performance review: